OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ![](images/500/1.PNG)

-- This is output the json file for the adding the integrated extract where we need to define the extract name and table details.
+- This is output of json file for adding the integrated extract where we need to define the extract name and table details.

 	![](images/100/i24.1.png)